Innovative scholarship is essential to bridge the gap between theory and practice in the emerging field of business and human rights.

 In April 2018, the NYU Stern Center for Business and Human Rights, Business & Human Rights Resource Centre, and Humanity United launched the Gulf Construction Tracker.
-Based on over a year of data collection, the Tracker is the first central public online database of new construction projects awarded in the Arab Gulf region that are likely to involve low-wage migrant workers.
 It is a tool for civil society, business, and academics to conduct more targeted research and advocacy on migrant rights issues – including recruitment fees – in the region's construction sector.

 - Baumann-Pauly, Dorothée (2017).
 Bridging Theory and Practice through Immersion: Innovations for Teaching Business and Human Rights at Business Schools.
 Business and Human Rights Journal, 1-6. doi:10.1017/bhj.2017.26

 - Baumann-Pauly, Dorothée, Andreas Georg Scherer, and Guido Palazzo.
 “Managing Institutional Complexity: A Longitudinal Study of Legitimacy Strategies at a Sportswear Brand Company.”
 Journal of Business Ethics 137, no. 1 (2015): 31-51.